RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: Literature Review

 \section{Literature Review}

 The primary goal of this paper is to introduce a taxonomy of RDF stream types, which naturally must be grounded in the state of the art to be relevant.
-As no comprehensive review of this topic is available, here we attempt to summarize the most significant works that use the concept of RDF streams.
+As no comprehensive and up-to-date review of this topic is available, here we attempt to summarize the most significant works that use the concept of RDF streams.

 The scope of this study only includes RDF streams that can be fully represented using the RDF 1.1 W3C Recommendation~\cite{Cyganiak:14:RCA}.
-This notably excludes stream models that do not have a direct translation to RDF, such as RSP-QL~\cite{dell2014rsp}.
-However, due to the importance of such models, they are briefly discussed below.
-The reason behind this choice is that only streams fully representable in RDF can be easily exchanged and published on the Web, while the theoretical models have more limited applicability, e.g., only within one specific solution (e.g., a stream reasoning engine).
-As shown below, this scope choice still leaves a lot of variety to be explored.
+This notably excludes theoretical stream models that do not have a direct translation to RDF, such as RSP-QL~\cite{dell2014rsp}.
+However, due to the importance of such models, they are briefly discussed to provide additional context.
+The reason to not consider purely theoretical models is that they are not directly comparable to models that have a fixed representation in RDF 1.1, as they operate on a different level of abstraction.
+Therefore, including both purely theoretical and fully representable RDF streams in the review would make the resulting taxonomy methodologically flawed.
+This scope decision is additionally motivated by the fact that only streams fully representable in RDF can be easily exchanged and published on the Web using already existing protocols, while the theoretical models have more limited applicability, for example, only within one specific system (e.g., a stream reasoning engine).
+This choice is thus natural due this work's focus on solving the challenge of streaming tool interoperability and harmonizing the ways in which RDF streams are exchanged.